Nearest Neighbor Sampling for Covariate Shift Adaptation: Theoretical analysis

 We next give a non-asymptotic control of $\hat{Q}h-Q h$ when $h$ is a bounded function using Bernstein's concentration inequality.
 This bound affords a complement with respect to the bound for the MSE.
-However, for technical reasons, it requires that $k$ grows at least logarithmically with respect to $n$.
+However, for technical reasons, this high-probability bound requires that $k$ grows at least logarithmically with respect to $n$, in contrast to Proposition~\ref{lionel_prop}.
 In our numerical experiments, we will also include the case $k=\log n$ for comparison.
+The proof of the next result is given in Appendix~\ref{app:sec:portier+_proof}.